tomakehurst/minimal-mistakes/_docs/verifying.md

 Verifying and querying requests relies on the request journal, which is an in-memory log of received requests.
 This can be disabled for load testing - see the [Configuration](/docs/configuration/) section for details.

+Like stubbing, verification also uses WireMock's [Request Matching](/docs/request-matching/) system to filter and query requests.

 ## Verification failures, console output and IntelliJ

 When verifying via the Java API all failed verifications will result in a `VerificationException` being thrown.